-Amesbury Middle School's homework is a practice that supports classroom learning and can serve as a vital link between school and home.
+Homework at Amesbury Middle School is a practice that supports classroom learning and can serve as a vital link between school and home.
 This is most successful when families encourage the completion of homework.
 On average, students will have no more than 20 minutes of homework a night per subject.
 Teams regularly coordinate the amount of homework to ensure that daily homework assignments do not exceed this average.
 However, this guideline may not include long term projects, studying notes, or studying for tests.
-Student work that is assigned to be done at home may be counted as much as 10% of a student's final quarterly grade.